 Review the California Regulations.
-The California Insurance Commissioner's regulations for the reporting of unit statistical data can be found here: California Workers' Compensation Uniform Statistical Reporting Plan—1995.
-This publication is also known as the USRP.
+The California Insurance Commissioner's regulations for the reporting of unit statistical data can be found here: California Workers' Compensation Uniform Statistical Reporting Plan—1995 (USRP)

 Each USR submission must contain an Electronic Transmittal Record (ETR).
-The ETR is the required first record in every submission file, and includes identifying information about the submitter of the file and its data, such as Name of Data Provider Contact, Phone Number of Data Provider Contact, and Data Provider Type Code.
-Please refer to the Electronic Transmittal Record Specification (ETR) manual on the WCIO website for the ETR fields and their attributes.
+The ETR is the required first record in every submission file, and some of WCIRB Connect’s USR preprocessing edits validate fields in the ETR.
+The ETR begins with the value “$!+WORKCOMP+!$” and includes identifying information about the submitter of the file and its data, such as Name of Data Provider Contact, Phone Number of Data Provider Contact, and Data Provider Type Code.
+The WCIO’s specifications for the ETR are not part of WCSTAT.
+Please refer to the Electronic Transmittal Record Specification on the WCIO website for the ETR fields and their attributes.
 All fields that are required for California should be reported in the ETR.

 Even if your company uses a proprietary system for generating USR submission files, we recommend importing the source files into BEEP in order to validate the USRs and creating the submission file within BEEP for transmission to the WCIRB via CDX.
 Using BEEP’s validation features can reduce submission errors that may result in the file being rejected by the WCIRB.

-This is the default contact for all issues related to USR data and reporting.
-An insurer group may also designate a separate USR Submission Contact
+This is the default contact for all issues related to USR data reporting.
+An insurer group may also designate a separate USR Submission Contact.

 The test submission must follow these general requirements: